SnorSnor9998/Sunmi-Card-Reader/README.md

 `algorithmType` 0 = 3DES , 1 = SM4 </br>
 `keySystem` 0 = SEC_MkSk , 1 = SEC_DuKpt </br>
 </br>
 If your pin block return you `00` try to change `pinKeyIndex` until where is works.
-Range from 0 to 19, i legit don't know what this thing do if anyone count help me explain.
+I legit don't know what this thing do if anyone count help me explain.
 </br>

 </br>